Low Vision Accessibilty Guide 2025

 Low vision affects how students engage with printed materials, classroom visuals, and tech tools.
 This guide offers appropriate age strategies to help every student thrive.

-Use bold, high-contrast visuals (black/yellow or white/black)
+Use bold, high-contrast visuals (black/yellow or white/black).

-Provide tractile storyboards, large print or audio books
+Provide tractile storyboards, large print or audio books.

-Preferential seating near instruction with reduced glare
+Provide preferential seating near instruction with reduced glare.

 Allow child to follow along in their own copy of the book, or ensure teacher shows images to child directly in front of them so they may see it.

-E.g., print a large image of the bathroom sign and tape next to the bathroom door.
-Ensure it is at a height that a child may see (not too high), ou can even print it on neon paper to call attention to it
+Icon-based labels for key areas in the classroom and rooms throughout the building E.g., print a large image of the bathroom sign and tape next to the bathroom door.
+Ensure it is at a height that a child may see (not too high).
+You can even print it on neon paper to call attention to it.

-Introduce tools like magnifiers, CCTV, laptops (if applicable in school district)
+Introduce tools like magnifiers, CCTV, laptops (if applicable in school district).

 Laptops should have high contrast stickers over the keys and should be larger in size – e.g., 17” laptop vs. a 13”